Regenerative Agriculture is a given

 Biocrusts — Why they are essential for soil and rangeland health

-Biocrusts are the stalwart architects of dryland soils, digging in where many plants can’t survive.
-Biocrusts glue the soil together, slowly building its fertility by pulling nitrogen from the air and converting it to a form usable by plants, as well as storing atmospheric carbon.
-Biocrusts also soak up water like sponges when it rains, slowing down runoff and helping store water for desert plants.
+Biocrusts serve as the steadfast architects of dryland soils, thriving where many plants cannot survive.
+They bind the soil together, gradually enhancing its fertility by extracting nitrogen from the atmosphere and converting it into a form usable by plants, while also storing atmospheric carbon.
+When it rains, biocrusts absorb water like sponges, slowing down runoff and aiding in the retention of moisture for desert vegetation.

-Methane (CH4) is an important trace gas, and its contribution to the greenhouse effect is estimated to be as high as 30% (Dlugokencky et al., 2011; Shepherd et al., 2020).
-Aerobic methanotrophs( Biocrusts) are crucial biological sinks of methane in upland soils and play significant roles in carbon cycling and the alleviation of global warming (Tveit et al., 2019).
+Methane (CH4) is a significant trace gas, and its impact on the greenhouse effect is estimated to reach as high as 30% (Dlugokencky et al., 2011; Shepherd et al., 2020).
+Aerobic methanotrophs, or biocrusts, are vital biological sinks for methane in upland soils, playing essential roles in carbon cycling and helping mitigate global warming (Tveit et al., 2019).

 1) Biocrusts contain photosynthetic organisms.
 These photoautotrophs fix atmospheric carbon dioxide and thus require presence at the soil surface.